19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (l) maintain accounts with central banks outside Singapore and with other banks inside and outside Singapore;

-(m) purchase and sell securities of, or guaranteed by, such guarantor, governments or international financial institutions as may be approved by the board, or purchase and sellsecurities and investments authorised by the President on the recommendation of the board;
+(m) purchase and sell securities of, or guaranteed by, such guarantor, governments or international financial institutions as may be approved by the board, or purchase and sellsuch other securities, financial instruments and investments as may be approved by the board;

 [13/2007 wef 30/06/2007]